-Projects CLI commands (BETA)
+Developer projects CLI commands (BETA)

 The HubSpot CLI connects your local development tools to HubSpot, allowing you to develop on HubSpot with version control, your favorite text editor, and various web development technologies.

 Below, learn about the CLI commands available while you're developing with HubSpot projects.
+You can also refer to the standard CLI commands reference for general commands such as

 To learn more about a specific command, enter the command followed by